waltdundore/homework-gacrc/README.md

 make install
 ```

-Virtual OS used - Debian 11
+Virtual OS used - Started with Debian 11 which had trouble with cgroups.
+Switched to Alma Linux 9.

 #### create 4 servers with a private network